Non-Motorized Transportation Plan

 - Examine sidewalks, bike lanes, Linear Park (multi-use pathway), and trails for safety, extensions, and maintenance

-- Increase healthy outdoor options for residents and tourists
+- Increase healthy outdoor options for neighbors and visitors

 - Ensure safe routes to school for kids, parents, and teachers